A REST API used to parse, simplify, and evaluate mathematical expressions.

 "Request Error: No expression provided"

-was provided in the query"Parsing Error: Invalid expression"
+expression was provided in the query"Parsing Error: Invalid expression"

-and the simplified expression as string
+/simplifyReturns the parsed expression as string or tex and the simplified expression as string or tex.

 http://localhost:8080/simplify?expression=x*x